Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

       status: 302
 ```

+Learn more about redirects in the [Redirects and Rewrites](/docs/deploy/frontend/#redirects-and-rewrites) section.

 #### `rewrites`: `Array` **Optional**

 A list of rewrites that will enable you to rewrite traffic from one path to another.